 Recruiting and training new employees is one of the most significant business expenses.
-As mentioned previously, it can be more cost-effective for your organisation to retain you rather than hiring and training a replacement.
-A good rule of thumb is to reject any counter offer raise of less than 25%.
-If they refuse, don’t regret declining the original offer: if the company is only trying to retain you because it’s less expensive than finding a replacement, your career development will suffer.
+As mentioned previously, it can be more cost-effective for your organisation to retain you, rather than hiring and training a replacement.
+It’s important to try and figure out why your business wants to keep you, because this reveals whether they truly value you — or are just trying to save money.

 What to do instead

 Although counter offers can be flattering, the risks often exceed the rewards.

 Consider all your options carefully, and then proceed to do what’s right for you.